lemonade-sdk/.github/profile/README.md

-# Welcome to Lemonade Apps 🍋
+# Welcome to the Lemonade SDK Project 🍋

 Welcome to the GitHub organization for Lemonade Apps where you'll find applications and examples for Lemonade.